Pediatric Infectious Diseases Fellowship

 The general service consult team consists of two fellows and one attending physician.
 The fellows oversee rotating medical students and residents that contribute as integral members of the team.
 The patient population for this service is broad, including patients in the Pediatric Intensive Care Unit (PICU) and the Newborn/Infant Intensive Care Unit (N/IICU), as well as the subspecialty (e.g. gastrointestinal inpatient service), surgical, general pediatrics, and adolescent units.

 The IC service consult team consists of one fellow and one attending.
 Additional members of the IC team include dedicated nurse practitioners, as well as upper year residents with a specific interest in infectious diseases or immunocompromising conditions.
-This service focuses on patients with any immunocompromising condition, including solid organ and bone marrow transplant recipients, all cancer patients, patients with primary immune deficiencies, and any other condition requiring immune suppressive medications (i.e. long-term steroids, biologics).
+This service focuses on patients with any immunocompromising condition, including solid organ and bone marrow transplant recipients, all cancer patients, patients with primary immune deficiencies, and any other condition requiring immunosuppressive medications (i.e. long-term steroids, biologics).